millerk22/emc2-labs/EMC2-Labs-Fall/lab19.rst

 ..     \in \mathbb{R}^{240 \times 2}

-Once we plot this data we end up with this graph.
+Once we plot this data, we obtain the following graph.

 .. image:: _static/pca.png
         :align: center

 As you can see above the PCA works very well because we can see almost distinct groupings for each star type.
-Now just so you can understand more of how the variance is preserved through the first two features take a look at the two graphs below.
+Now, just so you can understand more of how the variance is preserved through the first two features, take a look at the two graphs below.
 On the left we have PCA done with the first 2 columns of :math:`V`, and on the right we have it done with columns 3 and 4.
 It is clear to see how so much more variance, and accuracy, is preserved in columns 1 and 2 compared with 3 and 4.